MicrosoftDocs/bot-docs.pt-br/articles/file-format/bot-builder-qna-file-format.md

 # ?when is the portland store open
 - portland store hours
     ```
-        Portland store is open 24x7.
+        The Portland store is open 24/7.
     ```
 ```